MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-setup-vat.md

 The GST business or product posting group is assigned when you choose a business or product posting group for a customer, vendor, item, or resource.

-## <a name="to-assign-vat-posting-groups-to-individual-accounts-customers-vendors-items-and-resources"></a>To assign GST posting groups to individual accounts, customers, vendors, items, and resources
+## <a name="assigning-vat-posting-groups-to-accounts-customers-vendors-items-and-resources"></a>Assigning GST Posting Groups to Accounts, Customers, Vendors, Items, and Resources
 The following sections describe how to assign GST posting groups to individual entities.

 ### <a name="to-assign-vat-posting-groups-to-individual-general-ledger-accounts"></a>To assign GST posting groups to individual general ledger accounts